spookyX01/Apocrypha/docs/index.md

 ## Contributing to Apocrypha

-Thanks for helping document Skyrim's shame!
+Thanks for helping us document Skyrim's shame!

 ### How to add a new page